 Our Severance Tax review process analyzes the state tax implications placed on the extraction of non-renewable natural resources intended for consumption in other states.
 Various state-specific exemptions exist that allow natural resource well operators to significantly reduce their tax burden when minerals are taken from the ground.
 Operators often overpay their fair share of severance taxes as the reporting rates vary by volume and state.

-Invoke’s Consultants work through the following phases during a Severance Tax project:
+Invoke’s tax consultants work through the following phases during a Severance Tax management project:

 Invoke will meet with your personnel in order to understand the overall severance tax processes and procedures.
 This includes working with IT resources and tax personnel to extract relevant data from your system and obtaining access to the appropriate state reporting software.